 If you feel drawn or ‘called’ to become a student in The Great Quest, please download and complete The Great Quest Application.
 Once you have submitted your Application, the Admissions Committee will carefully consider it; you will receive notification concerning your admission about two weeks after your Application has been received.

 Great Quest (other languages)

-We also offer Great Quest in Portuguese and soon in Spanish, but students take Meditation Quest first.
+We also offer Great Quest in Portuguese and French, but students take Meditation Quest first.

 Our other streams of education

 Meditation Quest (other languages)